Susan Jane Colley

 Susan Jane Colley (née Morris, born 1959) is an American mathematician.
-She is Andrew and Pauline Delaney Professor of Mathematics at Oberlin College, and a former editor-in-chief of the American Mathematical Monthly.
-Her mathematical research specialty is enumerative geometry.
+She was a professor of mathematics at Oberlin College from 1983 to 2025 before taking emeritus status.
+She served as the named professorship of Andrew and Pauline Delaney Professor of Mathematics from 1999 to 2025.
+She is a former editor-in-chief of the American Mathematical Monthly.

+Biography

 Colley went to the Massachusetts Institute of Technology (MIT) as an undergraduate, and earned her Ph.D. at MIT in 1983.

 Her dissertation, On the Enumerative Geometry of Stationary Multiple-points, was supervised by Steven Kleiman.